 S'no Ordinary Building - The Carthay Circle Theater

-As a focal point for the park, the building is not all that grand-scale (although it is taller, if narrower, than Sleeping Beauty Castle at Disneyland).
-When Disney announced its plans to construct the iconic theater, I had expected that it would include a presentation or attraction, perhaps one that featured Walt Disney or the early years of his studio.
+As a focal point for the park, the building is not all that grand-scale (although it is taller, if narrower than Sleeping Beauty Castle at Disneyland).
+When Disney announced its plans to construct the iconic theater, we expected that it would include a presentation or attraction, perhaps one that featured Walt Disney or the early years of his studio.
 Instead, the building houses a lounge and an upscale restaurant.

 Not Popcorn or Milk Duds - The Carthay Circle Restaurant

 It may look like a theater from the outside, but the second floor of the Carthay Circle houses an elegant and upscale restaurant.
 The central room has dark wood, a chandelier with a skylight and colorful inlaid print, and tables with upholstered banquette seats.
 A series of smaller rooms are arranged around the main dining space and offer relatively hushed settings for quiet meals and respites from the park tumult.

 While the old-school atmosphere harkens to the early 20th century, the menu is decidedly contemporary and focuses on lighter, regional fare.
 Seasonal produce, locally sourced fish, and Asian dishes are all featured on the menu.
 Wines, with an emphasis on California varieties, are also a prominent part of the experience.
 Many of the wines are available by the glass.
 How good is the eatery?
 Soon after it opened, a panel of travel experts voted Carthay Circle Disneyland's best table-service restaurant.